 Part.
 2 — An App’s Purpose is Easily Understood

 Can a user install the app directly from the Marketplace following all 3 of the user installation flows explained within our documentation here.
-From our end, it’s imperative that an app fully follows these requirements, otherwise the app will most likely be rejected.
-Please also pay special attention into these requirements as we are not likely to approve any overly complicated installation flows.
+From our end, it’s imperative that an app fully follows these requirements, otherwise, the app will most likely be rejected.
+Please also pay special attention to these requirements as we are not likely to approve any overly complicated installation flows.
 The user should be able to experience a simple 1-click installation flow.

 In the image above, you can see how one app followed the installation requirements.
 You can use this as a UX example to follow — remember, we prefer consistency between all apps.

 Account creation: What if you need to send a confirmation email to the user for them to confirm the account?
 This prolongs the account creation process and might hinder fulfilling this installation requirement, right?